 Call ReleaseBuffer for the CString object to update all the internal CString state information, for example, the length of the string.
 After you modify the contents of a CString object directly, you must call ReleaseBuffer before you call any other CString member functions.

 Some C functions take a variable number of arguments.
 A notable example is printf_s.
-Because of the way this kind of function is declared, the compiler cannot be sure of the type of the arguments and cannot determine which conversion operation to perform on each argument.
-Therefore, it is essential that you use an explicit type cast when passing a CString object to a function that takes a variable number of arguments.
+Because of the way this kind of function is declared, the compiler cannot be sure the type of the arguments and cannot determine which conversion operation to perform on each argument.
+Therefore, you must use an explicit type cast when you pass a CString object to a function that takes a variable number of arguments.

 To use a CString object in a variable argument function, explicitly cast the CString to an LPCTSTR string, as shown in the following example.

-For most functions that need a string argument, it is best to specify the formal parameter in the function prototype as a const pointer to a character (LPCTSTR) instead of a CString.
+For functions that require a string argument, you can specify the formal parameter in the function prototype as a const pointer to a character (LPCTSTR) instead of a CString.
 When a formal parameter is specified as a const pointer to a character, you can pass either a pointer to a TCHAR array, a literal string ["hi there"], or a CString object.
 The CString object will be automatically converted to an LPCTSTR.
-Any place you can use an LPCTSTR, you can also use a CString object.
+Wherever you can use an LPCTSTR, you can also use a CString object.

 You can also specify a formal parameter as a constant string reference (that is, constCString&) if the argument will not be modified.
 Drop the const modifier if the string will be modified by the function.
-If a default null value is desired, initialize it to the null string [""], as shown below:
+If you want a default null value, initialize it to the null string [""], as shown in the following example.

-For most function results, you can simply return a CString object by value.
+For most function results, you can return a CString object by value.